 need to focus on what is contributed for the whole team (multiple people) rather than

 Tracye has been an employee of the University of Tennessee at Chattanooga since 1991.

-she has taught a variety of classes for the English Department, including Professional Writing, Rhetoric and Composition, Developmental Writing, and Writing for Social Sciences.
+for 20 years, she has taught a variety of classes for the English Department, including Professional Writing, Rhetoric and Composition, Developmental Writing, and Writing for Social Sciences.
 She has also taught The Real Skinny: Anorexia in Medieval Saints and Contemporary Women, for UTC’s Women’s Studies Department.
 In Fall 2013, she designed and taught the

 University of Tennessee at Chattanooga's pilot program with Coursera, an online education

 platform.
 She currently serves on the English Department’s Composition Committee.